 In situations where there is unusually severe weather, a government contractor could make a case for compensable contract delay but would want to support this is sound data.
 This could be weather reports that show a pattern of weather conditions that would be out of the norm.

 For example, in government construction contracts, companies performing the work may want to also show that the unusually severe weather actually impacted / delayed the critical path of work.
 Reading the fine print in the contract itself could resolve disputes about what are excusable delays versus non-excusable delays.

 Tips can be present when the agency defines certain aspects of the performance conditions.

-Typically, neither the government nor the contractor can anticipate sever weather conditions.
-Therefore, claiming that severe weather conditions should result in an excusable contract delay will not get to the result.
+Typically, neither the government nor the contractor can anticipate severe weather conditions.
+Therefore, claiming that severe weather conditions should result in an excusable delay will not get to the result.
 The federal contracting agency will generally consider extending the performance period.

 - Having no control over the weather does not automatically get you compensation.

 - The government and the contractor both absorb the risk of severe weather conditions.

 Compensable and Excusable Delays in Construction

 Excusable delays can either be compensable or non-compensable.
 When performing federal projects, the key to determining whether a compensable contract delay is present is to make a showing that the government actually caused the delay.